You can avoid the flu this season by taking one simple step: Get a flu shot.

 When you're behind the wheel, you may believe that you can stop yourself from falling asleep, but you can't.
 You may not even know you've dozed off.

-Learn more about GHB, a dangerous and addictive drug that was banned by the FDA.
+Learn more about GHB, a dangerous and addictive illegal drug.
 GHB produces a feeling of euphoria and hallucinations.
 It is popular with teens who go to all-night dance parties.

 Small toys or toys with small removal parts are not appropriate for children ages 3 and younger.